Lemon Chicken Pasta:

 - Slice chicken and add chicken back into pan, along with cooked penne, ad coat with sauce cook until sauce is reduced to desired thickness.

 - Sprinkle in chopped parsley.
-Add the juice of 2 lemons and mix.Serve with fresh cracked pepper, lemon, parmesan cheese, and fresh rosemary as garnish if desired.
+Add more lemon juice if desired and mix.Serve with fresh cracked pepper, lemon, parmesan cheese, and fresh rosemary as garnish if desired.

 Pin to your Pasta board on Pinterest: